Nidheimr/Akeno/README.md

 ## Overview

 A probably badly written x64 UEFI operating system, to learn how it all works.
+This project will probably be abandoned and never be finished.

 ## Dependencies